t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

 and optionally command messages.
 The client uses the shared information-model definition to properly format requests and interpret responses that it receives.
-IoT clients may reside in the cloud or at some intermediate point in the system hierarchy, such as a peer thing node, gateway, or a fog node.
+IoT clients may reside at the edge - such as a peer thing node or edge gateway, at some intermediate point in the system hierarchy such as a fog node, or in the cloud.

-[NB: need to state somewhere that IoT models naturally have similarities because they represent the same physical things, but they differ because different SDOs choose different ways to abstract them...]

 Since objects are modeling real-world things, there are some implied semantics defined by the intrinsic